Table of Contents

-Integrating Transifex with Zendesk will enable all your Transifex project maintainers to sync content between Zendesk and their projects in Transifex.
+• Integrating Transifex with Zendesk will enable all your Transifex project maintainers to sync content between Zendesk and their projects in Transifex.

-Authenticate Zendesk to your Transifex organization
+Connecting Zendesk to your Transifex Organization

 When creating the project, be sure to:

-1. Visit your Transifex organization settings
+1. Visit your Transifex Organization Settings.

-3. Enter your main Zendesk subdomain in the respective input box and press Authorize.
-By connecting your main Zendesk subdomain, you provide access to all available Zendesk subdomains and brands in your Zendesk account.
+Connecting your main Zendesk subdomain provides access to all available Zendesk subdomains and brands in your Zendesk account.

 4. You will be redirected to Zendesk to authorize the integration with Transifex.